The Complete Ecommerce SEO Guide for Beginners

 Google autocomplete suggestions when typing "dog food" into the search box

-Consider adding space at the beginning of your query to get even more keyword ideas
+Consider adding space at the beginning of your query to get even more keyword ideas:

-Google autocomplete suggestions when typing " dog food" into the search box
+Google autocomplete suggestions when typing " dog food" into the search box with a space added at the start.

 Google’s "Related searches" section for "dry dog food"